 One challenge is that visiting students are often not on campus long enough to join in on ongoing projects, or they start thinking about this option too late.
 We encourage you to start looking for a research opportunity one semester before your intended VISP term.

 To locate a potential professor who might be willing to work with you on a research we recommend looking through UW-Madison departments and find a professor who has an ongoing research project of interest to you.
 Then contact that professor to see if such a research project might be possible.
+On this site you can find more information about How to Identify Potential Research Mentors along with tips on your outreach to them.

 How can I search for classes offered at UW-Madison?

 Prospective students can search our Course Guide to learn more about the wide variety of academic offerings at UW-Madison.
+Fall semester courses are typically announced in March, spring semester courses in October, and summer term classes in January.

 Impressive labs, outstanding professors, and students committed to their studies.VISP participant